Portfolio-Projects42/front-end-projects/docs-projects/blog/introducing-modern-web/index.md

 ---
-title: 'Introducing: Modern Web'
+title: 'Introducing: WebDevHub'
-pageTitle: 'Introducing: Modern Web'
+pageTitle: 'Introducing: WebDevHub'
 published: true
 canonical_url: https://modern-web.dev/blog/introducing-modern-web/
-description: 'Our goal is to provide developers with the guides and tools they need to build for the modern web.
+description: 'Our goal is to provide developers with the guides and tools they need to build for the WebDevHub.
 We aim to work closely with the browser, and avoid complex abstractions'
 tags: [javascript, opensource, modernweb]
 cover_image: https://github.com/modernweb-dev/web/raw/master/docs/blog/introducing-modern-web/introducing-modern-web-blog-header.jpg
 socialMediaImage: /blog/introducing-modern-web/introducing-modern-web-blog-social-media-image.jpg
 ---

-We are excited to finally introduce our brand new project: Modern Web.
+We are excited to finally introduce my brand new project: WebDevHub.

-## What is Modern Web?
+## What is WebDevHub?

-A few years ago we started the [Open Web Components](https://open-wc.org/) project.
-Our goal was to help people develop web components, and we created guides and tools to help people do this.
+A few years ago we started the [Open Web Components](https://open-wc.org/) project. my goal was to help people develop web components, and we created guides and tools to help people do this.
 While working on this project, we realized that a lot of the things we were making were not necessarily specific to web components.

-To maintain focus within the Open Web Components project, and to share our work with the larger developer community, we decided to split up the project and create Modern Web.
+To maintain focus within the Open Web Components project, and to share my work with the larger developer community, we decided to split up the project and create WebDevHub.
 Don't worry, Open Web Components is not going away!
-It will gain a renewed focus for web component specific topics, while in Modern Web we will work on generic tools and guides for web development.
+It will gain a renewed focus for web component specific topics, while in WebDevHub we will work on generic tools and guides for web development.

-## The goal for Modern Web
+## The goal for WebDevHub

-> Our goal is to provide developers with the guides and tools they need to build for the modern web.
+> my goal is to provide developers with the guides and tools they need to build for the WebDevHub.
 We aim to work closely with the browser and avoid complex abstractions.

 Modern browsers are a powerful platform for building websites and applications.
 We try to work with what's available in the browser first before reaching for custom solutions.